rsksmart/rLogin/README.md

 - Open apps: this are apps that can be accessed by anyone controlling a wallet.
 This apps are usually decentralized applications where user relays some operations to a centralized service.
 This applications need a challenge-response authentication - use a seamless setup with `@rsksmart/express-did-auth`

 - Permissioned apps: for example, apps using Google OAuth to receive user's email are categorized in this flavor.
-This process of requestion credentials to grant user access is common and usually relies on centralized data cylos.
+This process of requestion credentials to grant user access is common and usually relies on centralized data silos.
 This dApp flavor will cover requesting user's Verifiable Credentials in a fully user-centric manner - this is setup in the backend activating _Selective disclosure requests_

 - Closed apps: for example, a back office.
 This are apps that only specific user's can access.
 This flavor is used to prove the user accessing an app holds or is delegated by a specific identity - perform this validations in your server's business logic